Tartan-AUV/TAUV-Website/Website/README.md

 - Make sure you are in the website directory and MAMP is running
 - use the command : php artisan serve :

+## Using Git commands from VSCode

+While working in VSCode
+- Any code you want to work on needs to be in a local branch
+- Once done, push the branch to the repository
+- If finalized and ready to merge with main, open a PULL REQUEST for review